elemental/Elemental/doc/source/lapack-like/solvers.rst

 Solve after Cholesky
 --------------------
-Uses an in-place Cholesky factorization to solve against one or more right-hand sides.
+Uses an existing in-place Cholesky factorization to solve against one or more right-hand sides.

-.. cpp:function:: void SolveAfterCholesky( UpperOrLower uplo, Orientation orientation, const Matrix<F>& A, Matrix<F>& B )
+.. cpp:function:: void cholesky::SolveAfter( UpperOrLower uplo, Orientation orientation, const Matrix<F>& A, Matrix<F>& B )
-.. cpp:function:: void SolveAfterCholesky( UpperOrLower uplo, Orientation orientation, const DistMatrix<F>& A, DistMatrix<F>& B )
+.. cpp:function:: void cholesky::SolveAfter( UpperOrLower uplo, Orientation orientation, const DistMatrix<F>& A, DistMatrix<F>& B )

    Update :math:`B := A^{-1} B`, :math:`B := A^{-T} B`, or
    :math:`B := A^{-H} B`, where one triangle of :math:`A` has been overwritten